bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ### Issue: A "Not found" error during app installation

 If you don't enable the proper OAuth scopes, the `/api/auth` request might fail.
-Go to the [Dev Portal](https://devtools.bigcommerce.com) to check out the OAuth scopes that are enabled in the profile of your app.
+Go to the [Dev Portal](https://devtools.bigcommerce.com) to check out the OAuth scopes that are enabled in your app's profile.
 To learn more, read [Managing Apps in the Developer Portal](/api-docs/apps/guide/developer-portal#edit-technical-details).
-Make sure your scopes are equal to or exceed those listed in the [Creating an app profile](#create-an-app-profile) section.
+Make sure your scopes equal or exceed those listed in the [Creating an app profile](#create-an-app-profile) section.

 ## Resources
 ### Related articles